newlandpe/discord-xauth-integration/README.md

    - **`discord.publicKey`:** The public key for your Discord Application, used for verifying interaction signatures.
 Obtain this from your Discord Application's General Information page.
    - **`xauth.*`:** Credentials and URLs for your XAuthConnect Authorization Server.

+   **Note on Redirect URIs:**
+   - The `REDIRECT_URI` in your `.env` file is the callback URL for your Discord Application's OAuth2 flow, pointing back to your bot.
+   - The `xauth.redirectUri` within each community's configuration in `config.json` is the redirect URI that your XAuthConnect Authorization Server uses to send users back to your bot after successful authentication.
+Ensure both are correctly configured and match their respective application settings.

+### Discord Bot Permissions and Intents

+For the bot to function correctly, especially for features like `prune` and handling interactions, you need to configure specific permissions and enable certain [Privileged Gateway Intents](https://discord.com/developers/docs/topics/gateway#privileged-intents) in your Discord Developer Portal.

+**Required Permissions (for your bot role in Discord):**
+- `Send Messages` (for basic command responses)
+- `Use Slash Commands` (for interacting with slash commands)

+**Required Privileged Gateway Intents (in Discord Developer Portal -> Your Application -> Bot -> Privileged Gateway Intents):**
+- `GUILD_MEMBERS_READ`: **Required for the `prune` command** to check if users are still in the guild.
+Without this, the `prune` command will not work correctly.

+Ensure these are properly configured to avoid unexpected behavior.

 ### Discord Linked Roles and Multiple Communities

 Discord's Linked Roles feature is tied to a specific **Discord Application**.
 This means that for a single Discord Application, only **one `platform_name` and one `platform_username`** can be displayed in a user's profile.